Online Learning via Sequential Complexities

-as the difference between the cumulative loss of the player as compared to the cumulative loss of the best fixed comparator.
-For the given pair $(\F, \X)$, the problem is said to be {\em online learnable} if there exists an algorithm for the learner such that regret grows sublinearly.
-Learnability is closely related to {\em Hannan consistency} \cite{Hannan57, PLG}.
+as the difference between the cumulative loss of the player and the cumulative loss of the best fixed decision.
+For the given pair $(\F, \Z)$, the problem is said to be {\em online learnable} if there exists an algorithm for the learner such that regret grows sublinearly in the time horizon $T$, no matter what strategy the adversary employs.

-There has been a lot of interest in a particular setting of the online learning model, called \emph{online convex optimization}.
-In this setting, we write $x_t(f_t)$ as the loss incurred by the learner, and the assumption is made that the function $x_t$ is convex in its argument.
-The particular convexity structure enables the development of optimization-based algorithms for learner's choices.
-Learnability and precise rates of growth of regret have been shown in a number of recent papers (e.g. \cite{Zinkevich03, sss-crgfd-07, BarHazRak07, AbeAgaBarRak09}).

-The online learning model also subsumes the \emph{prediction} setting.
-In the latter, the learner's choice of a $\Y$-valued function $g_t$ leads to the loss of $\ell(g_t(z_t), y_t)$ according to a fixed loss function $\ell:\Y\times \Y \mapsto \reals$.
-It is evident that the choice of the learner is equivalently written as $f_t(x) = \ell(g_t(z), y)$, and $x_t=(z_t,y_t)$ is the choice of the adversary.
-In Section~\ref{sec:supervised} we discuss the prediction setting in more detail.